 "Wycombe Abbey School Hong Kong hopes to provide Hong Kong children of primary school age with an outstanding education during their most crucial formative years.
 We aim to prepare our pupils for entry into the finest independent secondary schools in the world."

-Wycombe Abbey School Hong Kong will be a bilingual school that immerses students in both Mandarin Chinese and English, and the main language of instruction will be English.
-As well as offering daily Chinese lessons every day, teachers will follow a maths curriculum that "blends the best of traditional Chinese and British teaching methods".
+Wycombe Abbey School Hong Kong is a bilingual school that immerses students in both Mandarin Chinese and English, and the main language of instruction will be English.
+As well as offering daily Chinese lessons every day, teachers follow a maths curriculum that "blends the best of traditional Chinese and British teaching methods".

 The school is open to all children living in Hong Kong, and promises to deliver a "firm grounding in the Chinese language and culture, while developing total fluency in English".

 Subjects covered in the UK-based curriculum include the core subjects, ICT, art and music, geography, history, music, speech and drama, STEM, PE and PSHE.
 The school also promises to offer "an inspiring choice of different activities, from individual and team sports to creative arts, music, drama and much, much more, in an exciting range of teams, clubs and societies."

 Annual tuition fees are at the higher end of the scale – HKD 188,000 for Grades 1-5 and HKD 193,000 for Grade 6, and there is an annual capital levy of approximately HKD 35,000 per annum.